starkbank/sdk-python/README.md

 __UnknownException__ will be raised if a request encounters an error that is neither __InputErrors__ nor an __InternalServerError__, such as connectivity problems.

+__InvalidSignatureException__ will be raised specifically by starkbank.webhook.event.parse() when the provided content and signature do not check out with the Stark Bank public key.

 ## Key pair generation